googleforgames/open-saves/docs/development.md

 gcloud iam service-accounts create open-saves-gsa
 ```

-Add the iam policy binding
+Add the IAM policy binding for your service account to use the workload identity.

 ```bash
 gcloud iam service-accounts add-iam-policy-binding \